-Sun King Japanese Spikenard will grow to be about 4 feet tall at maturity, with a spread of 4 feet.
+American Spikenard will grow to be about 4 feet tall at maturity, with a spread of 4 feet.
 It tends to be leggy, with a typical clearance of 3 feet from the ground, and should be underplanted with lower-growing perennials.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 20 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant performs well in both full sun and full shade.
-It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
+It is very adaptable to both dry and moist locations, and should do just fine under typical garden conditions.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This is a selected variety of a species not originally from North America.
+This species is native to parts of North America.